elusivecodes/FrostCore/README.md

 Stop all animations for each element.

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
-- `finish` is a boolean indicating whether to immediately finish the animation, and will default to true.
+- `finish` is a boolean indicating whether to immediately finish the animation, and will default to *true*.

 ```
 core.stop(nodes, finish);
 ```

+---

 ##### Animations

 Slide each element in or out from the top over a duration.

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
-- `duration` is the number of milliseconds that the animation should last, and will default to 1000.
+- `duration` is the number of milliseconds that the animation should last, and will default to *1000*.

 This function returns a Promise, that will resolve after the animation has completed.